 After you’ve peeled back the top layer, use a nail brush to get rid of any odd bits that are still stuck.
-Covering the peeled cardboard with the aluminium tape instantly converts it to sheets of corrugated steel and adds a protective layer too.
-If you don’t have any aluminium tape you can use silver spray paint and a coat of exterior varnish to get the same kind of look.
+Covering the peeled cardboard with the aluminum tape instantly converts it to sheets of corrugated steel and adds a protective layer too.
+If you don’t have any aluminum tape you can use silver spray paint and a coat of exterior varnish to get the same kind of look.

 All that’s left to do is tape the strips together to form a roof.

 Glue the roof down onto the brick and add a little chimney made from wood.

 I stuck a big round embellishment on the front of the brick.
 It kinda looks like a window.
 For the door, a cardboard cutout covered in aluminum tape with pretty doodles works really well.
 You can also make a door using popsicle sticks.